Slystu/ubuntu-server-project/README.md

  - Confirmed that only local connections are allowed by looking in pg_hba.conf: sudo nano /etc/postgresql/9.5/main/pg_hba.conf
  - created a new databse user called 'catalog' with permissions to my catalog application database
    - login to PSQL: sudo -u postgres psql
-   - set password for user ALTER USER postgres PASSWORD [newpword]
+   - set password for user ALTER USER postgres PASSWORD '[password]';
-   - exited psql and logged back in: '\q' then 'psql -u postgres -h localhost' and my password
+   - exited psql and logged back in: '\q' then 'psql -U postgres -h localhost' and my password
-   - created the new user called catalog: CREATE USER catalog with PASSWORD [password]
+   - created the new user called catalog: CREATE USER catalog with PASSWORD '[password]';
+   - logged out of psql '\q' and logged back in as catalog user 'psql -U postgres -h localhost' and my password !!!NB!!!
+I haven't yet limited permissions so the catalog user access only to my catalog app database
+12. Installed git: sudo apt-get install git
+13. Cloned project into the home folder of grader: git clone https://github.com/Slystu/stuarts-astro-page.git
+ - To get my project to work I've had to isntall sqlalchemy: sudo apt-get install python-flask-sqlalchemy

 3rd party sources used: